 * Students will enroll in either MGT 4191 OR 4192 for a total of 3 credits.
 Students can use one of these classes towards the Leadership Minor (MGT track), the Entrepreneurship Certificate, or the Leading and Managing Human Capital concentration.
 If students completed either 4191 or 4192 on the Atlanta campus prior to the Study Abroad, they will enroll in the course number they have not yet taken.
 For more info about the Entrepreneurship Certificate requirements click here

-The 2015 program fee is $4,450.
-This includes the $500 non-refundable deposit fee due at the time of application, housing in Budapest, Prague, and Krakow, ‘breakfast when staying in hotel, lunches during the week for the Budapest portion, and any meals that are listed as group activity on the schedule, public transport tickets, books and course packets, group activities, transportation to all program related sites, and insurance while abroad.
+The 2016 program fee is $5,450.
+This includes the $500 non-refundable deposit fee due at the time of application, housing in Budapest, Prague, and Krakow, ‘breakfast when staying in hotel in Prague and Krakow, lunches during the week for the Budapest portion, and any meals that are listed as group activity on the schedule, public transport tickets, books and course packets, group activities, transportation to all program related sites, and insurance while abroad on the program.
 Students are responsible for covering meals and lodging for the Atlanta portion of the program (first two weeks of the program).

 Tuition is not included in the Program Fee.
 For current tuition rates and what GT fees apply to study abroad participants please consult the Georgia Tech Bursar Office webpage.